depixusgenome/trackanalysis/doc/CycleApp/cleaning.rst

 advantage of having them here is simply to have their default value indicated again.
 The following are additionnal:

+* `% aligned cycles`: defines the minimum percentage of successfully aligned cycles for a bead to be correct.
 * |pingpong|  discarding cycles with values which jump up and down.
 * `Cycles are closed if |z(φ1)-z(φ5)| <`: the maximum distance from phase 1
   that the last values in phase 5 may sit for the cycle to be considered as *closed*.
 * |CLIPPING|
+* `% good frames`: defines the minimum percentage of remaining frames after cleaning and post-alignment cleaning.

 Theme
 -----